Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Saltation matrices for rigid body systems with time-invariant unilateral constraints

 For rigid body systems with contacts, the hybrid modes are the enumeration of different contact conditions.
 This section defines the dynamics of these systems and calculates the saltation matrix of all the common mode transitions for a single constraint.
-This section generalizes much of the intuition developed in Sec.~\ref{sec:salt_example}.
+This section expands much of the intuition developed in Sec.~\ref{sec:salt_example} to a broader category of rigid body systems.
+In particular, we identify several relevant transition cases that expose relatively straightforward structure of the corresponding saltation matrices, summarized in Table \ref{table:saltation_structure}.
+There are more cases that are not addressed in this section due to additional complexity in the dynamics, that do not deliver further insight to the structure of the saltation matrix, but can be derived similarly if necessary.
+Similarly, this section considers rigid body systems with time-invariant unilateral constraints, though it is straightforward to consider this time dependence, such as in the case of a paddle juggler \cite{paper:zhu-hybrid-2022}.